apple/foundationdb/documentation/sphinx/source/client-testing.rst

 ###################################

 FoundationDB clients need to handle errors correctly.
 Wrong error handling can lead to many bugs - in the worst case it can lead to a corrupted database.
-Because of this it is important that a application or layer author tests properly their application during failure scenarios.
+Because of this it is important that an application or layer author tests properly their application during failure scenarios.
 But this is non-trivial.
 In a developement environment cluster failures are very unlikely and it is therefore possible that certain types of exceptions are never tester in a controlled environment.